volkanakinpasa/chrome.extensions.docs/docs/pure/popup.md

 ## How to send a message object to the Background Script

-Send a message from popup page to Background Script.
+Send a message from Popup Page to Background Script.
 Same approach as Content Script

 ```javascript
 chrome.runtime.sendMessage({